dominichr1/ar-2025-11/README.md

 # ar-2025-11
-Scripts for ar-2025-11 paper entitled Drivers governing the seasonality of new particle formation in the Arctic.
-Scripts to reproduce figures in paper
+Scripts for ar-2025-11 paper entitled 'Drivers governing the seasonality of new particle formation in the Arctic'.
+Notebooks here can be used to reproduce figures in paper.

+The Figures and their corresponding Notebooks are as follows: